aldro61/papers/variational_inference.md

 * Variational methods turn inference into an optimization problem.
 * Maximizing the ELBO is equivalent to minimizing the KL (30:40)
 * Mean field family of approx posteriors q assumes that each random variable has it's own (independant) distribution.
-It is the optimization that pulls the independant distributions (with their parameters) to be close to the true posterior.
+It is the optimization that pulls the independant distributions (with their parameters) to be close to the true posterior (33:00).